PromPHP/prometheus_client_php/README.md

 ## How does it work?

 Usually PHP worker processes don't share any state.
-You can pick from three adapters.
+You can pick from four adapters.
-Redis, APC or an in memory adapter.
+Redis, APC, APCng, or an in-memory adapter.
-While the first needs a separate binary running, the second just needs the [APC](https://pecl.php.net/package/APCU) extension to be installed.
-If you don't need persistent metrics between requests (e.g. a long running cron job or script) the in memory adapter might be suitable to use.
+While the first needs a separate binary running, the second and third just need the [APC](https://pecl.php.net/package/APCU) extension to be installed.
+If you don't need persistent metrics between requests (e.g. a long running cron job or script) the in-memory adapter might be suitable to use.

 ## Installation